 Theoretical basics of amplifiers like their transfer characteristic, non-linearity or noise are visualized by means of transient, dc, ac, noise and pss (periodic steady state) analysis.
 The Cadence Virtuoso Schematic Editor and Cadence Spectre are applied for the design or the simulation of circuits, respectively.

 Layouts of circuits are drawn with Cadence Virtuoso Layout Editor and DRCs (design rule checks) are performed in order to eliminate violations of the design rules.
 Furthermore the topoligies of all layouts have to match the corresponding schematics which is assured by LVS (layout-versus-schematic) checks.

-Students can make all kinds of thesis at the institute.
+Students can make all kinds of bachelor- and master thesis at the institute.
 Possible topics cover the development of new circuits, partial circuits for large projects and the redesign of circuits.

 The practical part of the workshop, the lab course and the thesis takes place at our CAD-Lab.
 It provides a powerful client-server-infrastructure and the latest design software.
 In the thesis current research topics are discussed.
 Our students work with leading-edge design kits of famous semiconductor manufacturers.